If you just want my opinion and nothing else from this article, here it is:

 The first argument for Next.js is that it's "just" a meta-framework on React.
 React, to this day is still the most popular web framework, and unfortunately when it comes to good decisions for tech it just ends up being a popularity contest.
 Right now, React is winning this contest big time.

 If you want to build a skill-set, people are hiring for React right now.
-If you want to hire people, choosing React for your project guarentees a larger pool of potential canididates.
+If you want to hire people, choosing React for your project guarantees a larger pool of potential canididates.
 It's a vicious cycle.

 On top of just being a meta-framework, its development is being generously funded by the all-powerful Vercel (who recently raised over $100 million).
 Due to an incredible development effort, its DX is incredibly far ahead of the competition and I find it unlikely to lose this lead anytime soon.